SyndemicsLab/hep-ce/docs/src/installation.md

 - [DataManagement](https://github.com/SyndemicsLab/DataManagement)
 - [spdlog](https://github.com/gabime/spdlog)
+- [GoogleTest][gtest] (optional, only used when building tests)

 **Note:** DataManagement is a Syndemics Lab library and under heavy development.
 It is *NOT* recommended to attempt to install a separate version.

 If you build from source, missing dependencies are installed via CMake's [FetchContent][fetchcontent].
 You will need to install these packages for yourself if you intend to use a specific version or release.

 ## Building From Source
-In order to build `HEP-CE` from source, clone the repository and use CMake.
-We recommend building the `gcc-release` preset, included in the following
+In order to build `HEP-CE` from source, clone the repository and use [CMake][cmake].
+We recommend building the `gcc-release` preset, included in the following example:
-example:

 ```bash
 git clone https://github.com/SyndemicsLab/hep-ce.git